darcato/pysmlib/docs/io.rst

     :returns: ``True`` if a previous (or no) :meth:`put()` on this input has completed, ``False`` if a :meth:`put()` is being executed in this moment.

+.. method:: time()

+    :returns: the processing time associated with the current value.
+This is a datetime object.

 .. method:: pval ()

     :returns: the previous value of the input.